quantiota/Raspberry-Pi-AI-Agent-Host/README.md

 - Grafana: Visit https://grafana.domain.tld in your web browser.
 - Code-Server: Visit https://vscode.domain.tld in your web browser.

-### 2 To connect the AI Agent Host to a remote JupyterHub environment from Code-Server:
+### 2 For GPU compute offload, connect the AI Agent Lab to a remote JupyterHub environment from Code-Server:

-1. Set up or use an existing remote JupyterHub that includes the necessary dependencies for working with your notebooks and data.
+- Set up or use an existing remote JupyterHub that includes the necessary dependencies for working with your notebooks and data.

+- Generate and provide a JupyterHub API token on the AI Agent Lab UI.
+This token is used by the AI Agent Lab to authenticate with the remote JupyterHub environment and access the assigned kernel.

-2. Connect to the remote JupyterHub environment from within the Code-Server interface provided by the AI Agent Host
+- Connect to the remote JupyterHub environment from within the Code-Server interface provided by the AI Agent Lab with `/opt/venv/bin/jh-exec`

+Start working with your notebooks and data, using the pre-installed tools and libraries that are included in your remote environment.

 ### 3 Start working with your notebooks and data, using the pre-installed tools and libraries included in your remote environment.